labscript-suite/labscript-suite/README.md

 ------------------------
 Use mercurial to download ('clone') the latest version of the installer from bitbucket.
 You can do this using TortoiseHg's graphical interface by right clicking in your file manager and selecting Tortoisehg > Clone.
-Then, enter the address of this repository (https://bitbucket.org/labscript_suite/installer) in the 'source' field and click 'clone'.
+Then, enter the address of this repository, `https://bitbucket.org/labscript_suite/installer` in the 'source' field and click 'clone'.
 Alternately, you can clone this repository from the command line using the following command:
 ```